seanwevans/WarpDB/README.md

 When `pybind11` is available a `pywarpdb` Python module is generated in the build directory alongside the C++ binaries.

+## Testing

+Run `ctest` from the `build` directory to execute the project's tests.
+Some tests rely on CUDA and optional libraries like Arrow or pybind11.

 ## Usage

 ```bash